-Inland to Ocean is a Schools Package designed for teachers and students in the local area; the Northern Agricultural Region (NAR).
-In short, the main purpose of this package is ‘Helping kids to help the environment’.
+Inland to Ocean is a Schools Package designed for teachers and students in the the Northern Agricultural Region, with the purpose of helping kids to help the environment.

 How does Inland to Ocean align with the Australian Curriculum?

 The recent move to the Australian Curriculum has set up the expectation that schools will focus on sustainability.
 This package shows links with documents such as the Sustainability Curriculum Framework and the Sustainable Schools WA.
 It demonstrates the integrated nature of the cross curricular priorities and shows how the activities and big ideas in the package support the General Capabilities outlined in the Australian Curriculum.
 There are three cross-curricular priorities in the Australian Curriculum:

 - Aboriginal and Torres Strait Islander histories and cultures